AXIA-JS/zee-ava/README.md

 ### Identifying the newly created asset

-The X-Chain uses the TxID of the transaction which created the asset as the unique identifier for the asset.
+The AssetChain uses the TxID of the transaction which created the asset as the unique identifier for the asset.
 This unique identifier is henceforth known as the "AssetID" of the asset.
-When assets are traded around the X-Chain, they always reference the AssetID that they represent.
+When assets are traded around the AssetChain, they always reference the AssetID that they represent.

 ## Example 3 &mdash; Sending An Asset

-This example sends an asset in the X-Chain to a single recipient.
+This example sends an asset in the AssetChain to a single recipient.
 The first step in this process is to create an instance of Axia connected to our Axia Platform endpoint of choice.

 ```js
 import { Axia, BinTools, Buffer, BN } from "axia"